CapitalOnTap/marqeta-csharp-core-sdk/README.md

 > #### Gotchas and known issues
 > 1. Kiota performs [type trimming](https://github.com/microsoft/kiota/issues/2657#issuecomment-1546748712) to remove unused types, so it won't generate models that aren't directly referenced, if models are missing, please manually add a representative model to [`Marqeta.Core.Sdk/Extensions`](Marqeta.Core.Sdk/Extensions)
 > 2. Kiota [doesn't handle different response content types for the same status code](https://github.com/microsoft/kiota/issues/4309#issue-2176126145), Marqeta can return HTML error responses sometimes, this is unstructured data so we can't bind it to a model, out of the box this information is lost, however, we have added a `text/html` parser to manually add this data to our `ApiError` model.
 This can be found in [`Marqeta.Core.Sdk/Serialization/Text`](Marqeta.Core.Sdk/Serialization/Text).
->    - This change basically makes it so that on calling `GetObjectValue<T>` for the `IParseNode`, will create a new `ApiError` type (if applicable) and set the `ErrorMessage` to the HTML text returned.
+>    - This change makes it so that on calling `GetObjectValue<T>` for the `IParseNode`, will create a new `ApiError` type (if applicable) and set the `ErrorMessage` to the HTML text returned.
 > 3. Kiota doesn't generate enum path parameters (for C#, it was added to other languages), we don't have a workaround yet, so during usage we're converting the enum to it's string representation, one problem is that this causes the enum types not to be generated, the webhook `EventType` for example is not generated, so we've manually added this enum, an issue is raised on the Kiota GitHub repository [here](https://github.com/microsoft/kiota/issues/4340).
 > 4. The [default Kiota JSON deserialization implementation](https://github.com/microsoft/kiota-serialization-json-dotnet) will populate `null` if it can't parse a value, this obviously isn't great for us, we want to have loud shouting errors if we're unable to correctly parse a response rather than `null` values, so we've implemented our own `IParseNode` for JSON in [`Marqeta.Core.Sdk/Serialization/Json`](Marqeta.Core.Sdk/Serialization/Json) (modified version of the [default Kiota JSON deserialization implementation](https://github.com/microsoft/kiota-serialization-json-dotnet)), and there is an issue raised on the Kiota GitHub repository [here](https://github.com/microsoft/kiota-serialization-json-dotnet/issues/202).
-> 5. The generated client doesn't have an interface, this makes unit testing difficult, please refer to [Kiota unit testing docs](https://learn.microsoft.com/en-us/openapi/kiota/testing) for more information.
+> 5. The generated client doesn't have an interface, which makes unit testing difficult, please refer to [Kiota unit testing docs](https://learn.microsoft.com/en-us/openapi/kiota/testing) for more information.

 ## Current changes made to OpenAPI specfication
 ### Changes to the schema models (`#/components/schemas`)